 To tint epoxy, simply use an epoxy compatible colorant and follow the manufacturer’s instructions.
 Typically you would add a small amount of the colorant into the resin or into the blended resin and hardener.
 2-5% loading level should have no significant effect on cure.
 A wide range of colorants, pigments, dyes and tints are compatible with MAS Table Top Pro such as Gamblin Dry Pigments, One-Shot Lettering Enamels, K-Bond Color Pigments and most alkyd based paints.
 We’ve also had great success with Black Diamond powder mica pigments, both metallic and flat, to get a marbled or colored effect with the Table Top Pro epoxy.
 As with most projects, artwork especially so, each piece is unique.
 A quick small-scale colorant compatibly test is recommended to make sure it stays evenly dispersed and the epoxy cures properly.
 Pigmented epoxy may be somewhat more UV resistant than unfilled epoxy, but should still be protected with a UV resistant coating for outdoor use.

+DO NOT apply oil based stains to surface prior to applying epoxy.
+Coating oil based stains with epoxy will result in surface imperfections and adhesion issues.
 We typically recommend using a water-based stain under the epoxy clear coat.
 Be sure the stain is fully dry before coating work with epoxy.
 It’s also a good idea to first test your stain for compatibility with epoxy using the cross hatch test: Apply the stain a scrap piece of wood.
 Let it dry.
 Apply the epoxy over the stain and let it sit overnight.
 Next day cut a tic-tac-toe image into the epoxy with a shop knife.
 Place a piece of Duct tape on each of the nine squares.
 Try to remove the epoxy.
 If it comes off easily without any wood chards then there is an adhesion problem and will not work, but if it comes off with bits of wood attached, the epoxy is penetrating the stain and will adhere well.
-Some customers have had success using oil-based stain.
-Three oil-based stains that have worked well epoxy resin in the past are Ace Hardware Great Finishes Wood Stain, Old Masters Wiping Stain and Pratt & Lambert Tonetic Interior Wood Stains.
-However, the formula for a given stain can change at any time and we always recommend performing the cross hatch test on a scrap piece of wood as described above when using a new stain for the first time.

 Image Media Compatibility